tree030922/bu-330-760-week4/README.md

    To use a different provider, change the `MODEL` variable in `agent.py` and set the matching key in `.env`.

-3. Make sure `.env` is in your `.gitignore` so you don't commit your key.
+3. Make sure `.env` is in your `.gitignore` so you don't commit the key.

 ## Run